attack68/rateslib/docs/source/u_splines.rst

 that none of the *rateslib* pricing objects, by default, allow discontinuous derivatives at interior breakpoints.

+c
+-

+**c** are the spline coefficients.
+Most frequently these will be calculated automatically using :meth:`~rateslib.splines.PPSplineF64.csolve`, but can also be supplied directly.
+The number of required values equals the dimension of the pp-spline, *n=len(t)-k*.

 Endpoint Constraints
 **********************
 Endpoint constraints are often imposed, either automatically in *rateslib* pricing objects,